Milk-Bone to launch clinically efficacious brushing chew in March

 > Chews for small dogs will be less than 65 calories per treat; chews for large dogs will be less than 100 calories.

-> The suggested retail price will be $4 to $5 per box, with 14 mini chews in a box, seven small/medium chews per box and five large chews per box.
+> The suggested retail price will be $4 to $5 per box, with 14 mini chews in a box (available in March), seven small/medium chews per box (available in March) and five large chews per box (available later in 2014).